-Pennsylvania Highlands Community College uses COMPASS computerized placement testing to determine a student’s academic skill level in reading, English, and math.
+Pennsylvania Highlands Community College uses the ACCUPLACER computerized placement testing to determine a student’s academic skill level in reading, English, and math.
 This is not a college entrance examination; rather, it is an accurate assessment of skills for appropriate course placement.

-Who is required to take the COMPASS Test?
+Who is required to take the ACCUPLACER test?

 All degree-seeking full and part-time students and all non-degree seeking students planning to enroll in English or mathematics courses.

 Why is it necessary to take the ACCUPLACER test?

 The ACCUPLACER test helps to determine if you are ready to succeed in college level coursework.
 The tests evaluates your academic skills in English, math, and reading, which are very important to your success in college classes.

 What if I have a disability?

 If you have a disability that will prevent you from performing well under standard test conditions, please call the Student Success Center at 814.262.6451 for information on testing accommodations.